Using digital tools as a catalyst for better and more sustainable design.

 Jens Voshage, Dipl.-Ing., LEED AP BD+C is a graduate Architect from Stuttgart, Germany.

-He has moved to Vancouver, Canada in 2004 and continues to work for Kasian Architecture.
+He has moved to Vancouver, Canada in 2004.
 He has worked in multi-disciplinary collaborative environments on a wide variety of projects ranging from Olympic sports facilities, large transportation projects, healthcare, educational and research buildings to multi-family housing, renovations, air supported exhibition structures and interior design.
 He had a leading role in several design competitions that were awarded prizes.
 His experience includes architectural design and documentation, 3D simulation and analysis, 3D modelling, rendering, animation and multimedia presentations as well as architecture and real estate marketing including architectural illustration, web development and photography.
 He is involved in training and tutoring, developing CAD, BIM and graphic standards for design and presentation integrating a range of computer technologies into the design process.
 In 2007 he has received Leadership in Energy and Environmental Design (LEED) Professional Accreditation by the Canada Green Building Council.

-Since 2011 he teaches BIM + Integrated Performance Analysis for Early Design at Stuttgart State Academy of Art and Design.
+Since 2011 he teaches BIM + Integrated Performance Analysis for Early Design at Stuttgart State Academy of Art and Design and the British Columbia Institute of Technology.

 His design focus is on thoughtful appropriate and responsive architecture.
 His interests include sustainability, the built environment, design, economics, technology and social politics.